Yosemite's Tioga & Glacier Point Roads are closed for the Winter. Click here for more TRAVEL ALERTS and information.

 Fish Creek Campsite

-Just a few minutes beyond the Jesse Ross Cabin was Fish Creek campsite, a beautiful spot perfect for peaceful relaxation with nature as your companion.
+A few minutes beyond the Jesse Ross Cabin was Fish Creek campsite, a beautiful spot perfect for peaceful relaxation with nature as your companion.
 There was only one camper there on the holiday weekend, alluding to the fact that chances are you would enjoy solitude while there.
 A stream babbles its way through the site, making the scene perfect.
-Fish Creek is one of several campsites along the byway, each one a beautiful retreat for anyone looking to getaway.
+Fish Creek is one of several campsites along the byway, each a beautiful retreat for anyone looking to escape.
+(Temporarily closed due to Forest Order.)

 Mile High Vista

-The Mile High Vista is just as it sounds: a panoramic viewpoint exactly 5300 feet above sea level and really the iconic image of the Byway.
-As you look down you will see Mammoth Pool, a manmade lake filled with sapphire waters.
-Beyond is the high sierra with verdant forests and towering granite peaks.
-It is here that I first realized why the Byway is often compared to Yosemite; the distant vista was definitely reminiscent of the Byway’s more famous and well-traveled attraction to the north-west.
+The Mile High Vista is just as it sounds: a panoramic viewpoint precisely 5300 feet above sea level and the iconic image of the Byway.
+As you look down, you will see Mammoth Pool, a manmade lake filled with sapphire waters.
+Beyond is the high Sierra, with verdant forests and towering granite peaks.
+Here, I first realized why the Byway is often compared to Yosemite; the distant vista was reminiscent of the Byway’s more famous and well-traveled attraction to the northwest.

 Mammoth Pool

-The best view of Mammoth Pool is actually about a half-mile prior to the main viewing spot for Mile High Vista.
+Mammoth Pool's best view is about a half-mile before the main viewing spot for Mile High Vista.
 As you head north towards the stop, look for a small pullout on the right side of the road.
 When you find it, you will be rewarded with amazing views of the man-made reservoir and the earthen dam that holds back the beautiful blue waters.
-If you’re so inclined, take a side trip down to the lake and be sure to bring your fishing pole, anglers enjoy excellent rainbow, eastern brook and brown trout.
+If you’re so inclined, take a side trip down to the lake and bring your fishing pole, anglers enjoy excellent rainbow, eastern brook and brown trout.

 Eagle Beaks

-As you head past Mammoth Pool and the Mile High Vista, keep a sharp eye out for Eagle Beaks on your left.
-This aptly named rock formation seems to watch over the byway from above as if they are sentinels tasked with protecting the natural beauty of the byway.
-Framed against a brilliant blue sky, the Eagle Beaks are a dramatic vision, just as much a testament to the erosive power of nature as they are to her beauty.
+As you head past Mammoth Pool and the Mile High Vista, look for Eagle Beaks on your left.
+This aptly named rock formation seems to watch over the byway from above, as if sentinels tasked with protecting its natural beauty.
+Framed against a brilliant blue sky, the Eagle Beaks are a dramatic vision, just as much a testament to nature's erosive power as they are to her beauty.

 Jessie Ross Cabin